STREAMS: An Assistive Multimodal AI Framework for Empowering Biosignal Based Robotic Controls: Methods

 \subsection{User study design}

 This IRB-approved study involved five healthy participants aged 22-36 years.
 The experimental setup included a Kinova Jaco robotic arm, an RGB camera for workspace perception, an Inertial Measurement Unit (IMU)-based head movement detector, and two randomly selected target objects which are supposed to be grasped by user inputs (see Fig. \ref{user_study}).
 The head movement detector measured the angle of the head toward the sides and decoded these movements into three discrete control inputs: right, left, and neutral.
-These user inputs was used to guide the robotic arm to reach two different target cups.
-A customized YOLOv8 \cite{Jocher_Ultralytics_YOLO_2023} was trained for real-time object detection and distance tracking.
+These user inputs were used to guide the robotic arm to reach two different target cups.
 The framework was generalized to handle a wide range of target objects including different types of cups, bottles, and containers.
 The reach-to-grasp operation in a planar 2D space required comparing Manual (pure head movement control) and Assistive (with STREAMS) modes.
-Each participant completed 40 trials: 20 in Manual mode and 20 in Assistive mode, with 10 trials for each target (left and right) in both modes. target positions remained constant throughout the experiment to have a systematic user study across participants.
-In this case study, users controlled lateral motion through head movements, while the end-effector constantly moved 2 cm forward with each step.
-Only a noise level of 0.3 (\(p\) in \ref{noise_equ}) was added to simulate biosignal control for our user study.
+Each participant completed 40 trials: 20 in Manual mode and 20 in Assistive mode, with 10 trials for each target (left and right) in both modes.
+Target positions remained constant throughout the experiment to ensure a systematic user study across participants.
+In this case study, users controlled lateral motion through head movements, while the end-effector constantly moved forward with each step.
 Grasping was automatically triggered whenever the end-effector was in proximity to the target sufficiently.

 Before data collection, participants were trained in both modes and completed practice trials.
 Mode order was randomized to minimize learning effects.
 Data collection included video recording, trajectory extraction, targets and end-effector position tracking, and success rate recording.
 Participants also completed questionnaires on convenience, effort, and satisfaction for each mode.
 Performance metrics compared trajectory qualities, success rates, and user feedback between Manual and Assistive modes.
-A paired t-test was used to determine statistical significance of observed differences.
+A paired t-test was used to determine the statistical significance of observed differences.